ApostolDm/vpner/README.md

 - `network.lan-interface` – interface used for iptables redirection when applying Xray routes.
 - `network.enable-ipv6` – enable IPv6 ipset/ip6tables/ip -6 routing (default: false).
 - `network.ipset-debug` – log reasons for ipset add/remove decisions (default: false).
+- `network.ipset-stale-queries` – remove IPs from ipset only after they are missing from this many DNS answers (0 = immediate removal; default: 0).

 The unblock file (`/opt/etc/vpner/vpner_unblock.yaml`) is created on demand and can include rules like: